Overview of MapR-DB

 The result of this architecture is that when a node goes down due to hardware failure, the tablets served by that node are available instantly from one of the other nodes that have the replicated data.
 In comparison, when a node fails in a busy HBase cluster, it can easily take thirty minutes, if not more, to recover the regions, as the per-RegionServer write-ahead log needs to be replayed in its entirety before other nodes can start serving any of the regions that were being served by the failed RegionServer.

 MapR can detect the exact point at which replicas diverge, even at a 2 GB per second update rate.
 MapR randomly picks any one of the three copies as the new master, rolls back the other surviving replicas to the divergence point, and then rolls forward to converge with the chosen master.
 MapR can do this on the fly with very little impact on normal operations.

-Containers and MapR-FS Volumes.
+Containers are stored in volumes in MapR-FS.
 MapR provides volumes as a way to organize data and manage cluster performance.
 A volume is a logical unit that allows you to apply policies to a set of files, directories, and tables.
 Volumes are used to enforce disk usage limits, set replication levels, define snapshots and mirrors, and establish ownership and accountability.